Seatr-v1/DWCB/README.md

 npm install
 ```

-- To run the dev build
+- To run the dev build to launch expo and its simulator.

 ```bash
 npx expo
 ```
-- Once expo has bunlded press "i" to ope  iOS simulator.
+- Once expo has bunlded press "i" to open  iOS simulator.
 Feel free the scan the QR code and dowload the Expo Go app to use the rendering on your phone.

 ```bash
 i